cgarciae/treeo/docs/index.md

 * **Standards-based**: `treeo.field` is built on top of python's `dataclasses.field`.
 * **Flexible**: Treeo is compatible with both dataclass and non-dataclass classes.

+Treeo lets you easily create class-based Pytrees so your custom objects can easily interact seamlessly with JAX.
+Uses of Treeo can range from just creating simple simple JAX-aware utility classes to using it as the core abstraction for full-blown frameworks.
 Treeo was originally extracted from the core of [Treex](https://github.com/cgarciae/treex) and shares a lot in common with [flax.struct](https://flax.readthedocs.io/en/latest/flax.struct.html#module-flax.struct).
-Treeo has nothing in particular to do with Deep Learning, but some of the examples are motivated by it.

 [Documentation](https://cgarciae.github.io/treeo) | [User Guide](https://cgarciae.github.io/treeo/user-guide/intro)